6639835/X-Plane-Airway-Extract/README.md

 ---

-### Reporting Issues -  Send a Distress Signal! 🆘

-If you encounter unexpected magical mishaps or have brilliant ideas that could make the Alchemist even more legendary, send out a distress signal (report an issue) on the [GitHub Issues](https://github.com/6639835/X-Plane-Airway-Extract/issues) page for this repository!
-(Update `6639835/X-Plane-Airway-Extract` with your actual repository name). 🚨

----

-## 📞 Contact -  Your Direct Line to Flight Sim Nirvana 📞
+## <a id="contact---your-direct-line-to-flight-sim-nirvana"></a> 📞 Contact -  Your Direct Line to Flight Sim Nirvana 📞

 For support, questions, or just to share your converted airway success stories (we want to hear them!), reach out to [6639835@gmail.com] or join the buzzing conversation in the flight sim community forums! 🗣️  Let's make the skies even more awesome, together! 🤝